Easing stress during the annual school enrollment period

 With so many forms for parents and school administrators to exchange and collect, the likelihood of these documents getting lost increases.
 Using an online student enrollment system like SchoolMint can help simplify this process.
 Parents will no longer need to search around for missing documents.
 Instead, they’ll be able to access all school forms online on their mobile device and can complete them at their convenience.
 Parents can also upload important documents like proof of residence or immunization records in seconds through their mobile phone or computer.
 If parents need to update records at any time, they can also do so through the online enrollment system.
 This helps ensure that data is up to date!

-Are there ongoing benefits to the integration between an SIS and the enrollment system?
+SM: Are there ongoing benefits to the integration between an SIS and the school enrollment system?

 This means that IT can spend more time on improving the system rather than fixing errors.
 Administration can focus on providing higher quality education instead of dealing with problems arising from incomplete enrollments.
 Perhaps the most important advantage is that integration with your SIS opens up access to high level enrollment and demographics dashboards to authorized users.
 The reduction in stress alone will justify this new implementation.